 United Therapeutics offers financial assistance in meeting your out-of-pocket co-pays for Remodulin treatment.
 Under this Co-Pay Assistance Program, most eligible patients who enroll pay as little as a $0 co-pay per prescription, up to an $8000 cost savings per year.
 See below for program eligibility requirements.

-Enrollment information is available at www.UTcopay.com or ASSIST at 1-877-864-8437.
+Enrollment information is available at www.UTcopay.com or United Therapeutics Cares at 1-844-864-8437.

 TO ENROLL IN THIS PROGRAM, YOU MUST UNDERSTAND AND AGREE TO COMPLY WITH THE ELIGIBILITY REQUIREMENTS AND TERMS OF USE.